 So, this will need to be considered.

-However, in actual fact it should stand for pixels per inch as this is the what the computer stores, i.e. the amount of picture elements per inch.
+However, it should stand for pixels per inch as this is what the computer stores, i.e. the number of picture elements per inch.

 What’s the magic number?